Synonyms of Ovulating 2025 (With Meanings, Usage & Examples)

 • Tone: Light, affectionate

-• Use When: Speaking about hopeful conception.
+• Use When: Speaking about a hopeful conception.

 • Example: They’re in the magic window and optimistic.